astronomer/airflow-guides/guides/data-quality.md

 ## When to implement Data Quality Checks

-When considering the implementation of data quality checks it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by bad quality data.
+When considering the implementation of data quality checks it is important to consider the tradeoffs between the upfront work of implementing checks vs. the cost of downstream issues caused by data with bad quality.

 Good reasons to start thinking about data quality checks are: